DEV1767/DEV1767/README.md

 ### 🧑‍💻 About Me

 I'm a 3rd-year **AI & ML engineering student** at JNNCE, Shivamogga, who builds backend systems that actually ship — not just tutorials.
-I design REST APIs, authentication flows, and scalable server architectures with **Node.js, Express, and MongoDB**, and I'm now blending that with **Generative AI** — RAG pipelines, LLMs, and voice-detection models.
+I design REST APIs, authentication flows, and scalable server architectures with **Node.js, Express, and MongoDB**, and I'm now blending that with **Generative AI** — RAG pipelines, AI Agents and Agentic AI.

 - 💼 Freelance web developer at **Indalnova** — built and maintain their production website
 - 🔭 Currently building **EventHub**, a role-based college event management platform (1000+ user scale)